Professionals trained in Canada or abroad

 Step 1: Applicants determine their profile and create an equivalence application

-Step 2: Applicants have their prior learning and professional experience evaluated
+Step 2: Applicants have their prior learning and experience evaluated

-In this step, applicants who are not eligible under the France-Quebec MRA, under a reciprocity agreement or for admission by affiliation will be invited to submit all documents required by the Order's personnel to determine exactly which training requirements they will be exempted from, the additional courses they will need to take, and the remaining steps toward the CPA designation.
+In this step, applicants who are not eligible under the Quebec-France MRA, the Quebec-Tunisia PQRA or under a reciprocity agreement will be invited to submit all documents required by the Order's personnel to determine exactly which training requirements they will be exempted from, the additional courses they will need to take, and the remaining steps toward the CPA designation.

 Step 3: Applicants apply for a CPA permit